#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 36:56 I think it's two lines.

-36:57 - Yeah, it's amazing.
+36:57 It's amazing.

 37:02 Closely related to that are comprehensions.

-37:05 - Yes. - Like a list comprehension.
+37:05 Like a list comprehension, right?

-37:07 People often see a list comprehension or a set comprehension and go, especially a list comprehension, they're like, "Oh, that's the same thing as a for loop."
-Where I create, before the for loop, I create a list, and then in the for loop, I add the thing to the list, and these are the same.
+37:07 People often see a list comprehension or a set comprehension and go, especially a list comprehension, they're like, oh, that's the same thing as a for loop.

-37:21 May have the same outcome, but they're not actually the same thing.
+37:20 May have the same outcome, but they're not actually the same thing.

-37:27 The bytecode implementation of those two things is not the same.
+37:26 The bytecode implementation of those two things is not the same.

-37:30 This is like a nonstop debate I have on YouTube whenever I put a video and mention something about list comprehensions, they're like, that's just a for loop.
+37:30 This is like a nonstop debate I have on YouTube whenever I put a video and mention something about list comprehension.

 37:37 It's not actually just a for loop.

-37:38 It's like a kind of accomplishing the same thing, but we now have for potentially 312, Carl Meyer put out a PEP 709 called inlined list comprehensions, which are supposed to take some of the mostly invisible behind the scene implementation and make comprehensions two times faster.
+37:41 But we now have for potentially 312, Carl Meyer put out a PEP 709 called inlined list comprehensions, which are supposed to take some of the mostly invisible behind the scene implementation and make comprehensions two times faster.

 37:59 I believe they're already faster than this looping story I talked about, but this would make them faster still, which is pretty cool.

-38:06 Yeah.

 38:06 Wow.

-How does this syntax work?
+38:06 How does this how does this syntax work?

-38:08 I'm curious.
-It's just like, it's just an internal change?
+38:09 It's just like it's just an internal change.

-38:12 Okay.
+38:11 Okay.

 38:12 So the syntax is unchanged.

-38:32 So that created a stack frame, that created an object, then it did function in direction and all those things made it slower than it needs to be.
-So now they create a new load fast and clear byte code operation that like stores the state of the function then does the list comprehension and then pops it back off the stack to unwind it.
-So Anyway, comprehensions are interesting.
+38:40 So now they create a new load fast and clear byte code operation that like stores the state of the function, then does the list comprehension and then pops it back off the stack to unwind it.

-38:55 I just wanted to, this is like kind of a brand new thing.
+38:55 I just wanted to this is like kind of a brand new thing.

 38:57 That's cool.